santiagopardal/CamerAI/README.md

 ## How's the optimization process?
 Instead of checking frame by frame whether there has been movement or not, we look for movement every DBS(s) frames, the default value is 100 DBS but you can modify it.
-Once we have all the DBSs frames stored (in memory) we won't be checking frame by frame, we will jump so as not to check all of them.
+Once we have DBSs frames we won't be checking frame by frame, instead we will jump so as not to check all of them.
 In the worst case scenario we will be looking

 ![alt text](https://github.com/santiagopardal/CamerAI/blob/master/Docs%20images/Math%20functions%20for%20CamerAI/Cost%20function.png)